oscarli00/userspace-filesystem/README.md

 # FUSE (Filesystem in Userspace)
-A small userspace filesytem created for SOFTENG370: Operating Systems.
+A small userspace filesystem created for SOFTENG370: Operating Systems.
 The filesystem created contains 16 blocks of 64 bytes each and supports commands such as ```touch, echo, cat, ls, rm, mkdir, rmdir```.

 ## How to use:
 1. Create a directory named "mount" (```mkdir mount```)